Tom Waits makes rare public appearance to honour Nicolas Cage

 Cage introduced Waits to the comic series The Eyeball Kid, which inspired a character in two of his songs: ‘Such A Scream’ from his 1992 album ‘Bone Machine’, and ‘Eyeball Kid’ from ‘Mule Variations’ (1999).

-Waits, who is known to be reclusive, recently paid tribute to the late Shane MacGowan in a rare public statement.
+Waits, who is known to be reclusive, recently paid tribute to the late Pogues frontman Shane MacGowan in a rare public statement.

 Last Sunday (December 3) Waits participated in an interview with Iggy Pop as part of a two-hour programme on BBC Radio 6 Music.
 You can listen back via BBC Sounds here.